virtines/wasp/README.md

 make artifacts.tar
 ```

 This will produce a `.tar` archive containing all relevant figures and data in `artifacts.tar`.
+It should take about
+5 minutes to reproduce all results and plots this way.
 Here is
 what is included from the paper:

 - Context creation experiment (`fig8.pdf`); Figures 2 and 8 from the paper.
 Figure 8 is a superset of Figure 2.